 Boy From Viral Police Photo Missing After Fatal Family Car Crash

-In 2014, the face of 12-year-old boy struck a deep national chord.
-A black child, tears streaming down his face, gripping a white police officer in an embrace, just as bitterness rent the nation during Ferguson-related protests.
+In 2014, the face of a 12-year-old boy struck a deep national chord.
+A black child, tears streaming down his face, gripping a white police officer in an embrace, just as bitterness tore at the nation during Ferguson-related protests.

 Today, Devonte Hart is missing and feared dead after his parents and three of his siblings were killed in a crash.